twilio/sourd.io/README.md

 https://github.com/Seeed-Studio/Grove_Temperature_And_Humidity_Sensor
 https://github.com/Seeed-Studio/Grove_Ultrasonic_Ranger

 You can download these as .zip files and use `Sketch > Include Library > Add .ZIP Library...` to add them.
+Afterward, restart the Arduino IDE.

 Next, put your board in bootloader mode by holding the bootloader button and tapping the reset button.
 Compile and upload `nbiot-sourdough-monitor.ino`.